-- The reporting entity is 4Cyte Pathology Pty Ltd ABN 12 619 244 852 (referred to as we, us, our in this Statement). - 4Cyte is a reporting entity under the Modern Slavery Act 2018 (Cth) (Modern Slavery Act) and this modern slavery statement (Statement) covers the financial year ending 30 June 2022. - This is our second reporting period under the Modern Slavery Act and we continue to use the Commonwealth Modern Slavery Act Guidance for Reporting Entities (Government Guidance) and the Australian Border Force Modern Slavery Act Supplementary Guidance (Supplementary Guidance) available on the Australian Border Force website to help us prepare this Statement and inform our approach to reporting on the risks of modern slavery in our operations and supply chains and the actions we are taking to address those risks. - In our first statement we outlined an indicative 2 year roadmap of the work we set out to achieve.
-We are pleased to report that we have progressed a number of key items such as developing training and education materials, drafting an Anti-modern Slavery Policy and drafting a Supplier Code of Conduct.
+- The reporting entity is 4Cyte Pathology Pty Ltd ABN 12 619 244 852 (referred to as we, us, our in this Statement). - 4Cyte is a reporting entity under the Modern Slavery Act 2018 (Cth) (Modern Slavery Act) and this modern slavery statement (Statement) covers the financial year ending 30 June 2023. - This is our third reporting period under the Modern Slavery Act and we continue to use the Commonwealth Modern Slavery Act Guidance for Reporting Entities (Government Guidance) available on the Modern Slavery Register website to help us prepare this Statement and inform our approach to reporting on the risks of modern slavery in our operations and supply chains and the actions we are taking to address those risks. - In our first statement we outlined an indicative 2 year roadmap of the work we set out to achieve.
+We are pleased to report that we have progressed a number of key items.
 In the next reporting period we will aim to focus on implementing and integrating these measures as well as progressing other items in our roadmap.